IlanPrice/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am an Applied Mathematics PhD Candidate at the University of Oxford and the Alan Turing Institute.
-My PhD research focusses on understanding and improving our ability to train deep neural networks in sparse or otherwise low dimensional spaces.
+My PhD research focusses on sparsity, low-dimensionality, and efficiency in deep learning.

+From May to October 2022 I will be joining DeepMind as a Research Scientist Intern, working on applying deep learning to weather/climate.
+I also did some work in this area in 2021 as a Research Intern with ClimateAI.

 Outside of this area I am broadly interested in interdisciplinary applications of Machine Learning for social good, and have a diverse background spanning different research areas, as well as leadership and organisational experience.